Shredmetal/llmtest/readme.md

 2. **Benchmarking and Performance Evaluation**
     - Much slower and more expensive
     - Only run AFTER behavioral tests pass
-    - Measures HOW WELL the application performs
+    - Measures HOW WELL the application performs (in our view, this blurs the lines into LLM evaluation but it should still be done, just not as the first line of defence against broken apps due to the time and cost required)
     - Tests performance metrics, response quality
     - Used for optimization and model selection